Gut symptoms

 Why do nicotine pouches cause burping or trapped gas?

 Burping or trapped gas can come from swallowed air, swallowed pouch saliva, reflux, and changes in gut movement.
+Moving the pouch around repeatedly can make the air-swallowing part worse.

 Does bloating go away after quitting Zyn?